feedloop/qore-sdk/doc/source/index.html.md

 ### Document caching

 Each read operation is cached by default, any _similar_ read request will share the same data.
-With qore client you might not need an additional state management.
+With qore client you might not need additional state management.

 ### TypeScript Support